A family violence order protects a person from a family member who is using family violence.

 Sometimes the family law courts may make parenting orders that override family violence orders.
 The court may do this to allow for the handover of children (when parents may have to come into contact), or to facilitate attendance at family counselling, Family Dispute Resolution, a family consultant meeting or another court event during family law proceedings.

-Additionally, State and Territory courts can also make family violence orders that can vary parenting orders.
+Additionally, state and territory courts can also make family violence orders that can vary parenting orders.

 Fiona took out a Domestic Violence Order (DVO) over three years ago with the help of police when she left her ex-boyfriend.
 The DVO has now lapsed.
 When she applies to the Federal Circuit and Family Court for parenting orders for their daughter, she tells the court about the DVO in her affidavits, and puts the details into the required Notice of Risk form.